gralakt/Goal-Tracking/README.md

 ### Background
 This application was my final project on the Harvard 'CS50 Web Development with Python and JavaScript' course.
-I was able to get the highest possible rating for it and thanks to that I was awarded the certificate with the highest marks for all of my six projects.
+I was able to get the highest possible rating for that capstone project and thanks to that after many months of study and concentrated hard work, I was awarded with a certificate documenting my knowledge (available on my LinkedIn profile), with the highest marks for all of my six projects.

-When creating the project, I aimed to combine a Calendar and a Reminders applications from iOS.
+When creating the idea for app, I aimed to combine a Calendar and a Reminders applications from iOS.